aymericdamien/TensorFlow-Examples/README.md

 # TensorFlow Examples
-Code examples for some popular machine learning algorithms, using TensorFlow library.
-This tutorial is designed to easily dive into TensorFlow, through examples.
-It includes both notebook and code with explanations.
+TensorFlow Tutorial with popular machine learning algorithms implementation examples.
+This tutorial was designed for easily diving into TensorFlow, through examples.
+It is suitable for beginners who want to find clear and concise examples about TensorFlow.
+For readability, the tutorial includes both notebook and code with explanations.

 ## Tutorial index